 - Aurora Campus: 350 Blackhawk St, Aurora, CO 80011

 - Denver Campus: 7350 North Broadway, Denver, CO 80221

-While there isn’t a vast number of video game design schools in Colorado that offer programs for aspiring game designers, the ones available will more than prepare you for a career in the video game industry.
+While there isn’t a vast number of colleges for video game design in Colorado that offer programs for aspiring game designers, the ones available will more than prepare you for a career in the video game industry.